Sherlyn-Zhang/Childhood_Obesity_Project/README.md

-# Predict Childhood Obesity Counts with General Linear Regression in R
+# UK Childhood Obesity in R
-# The projest was given a provisional grade of A+.
+### The aim of the project is to predict the obesity counts amoungst children in the UK across years and regions.
-# A Poisson distribution with a log link and ordinary least square estimator is used.
+### A General Linear Model is used with Poisson distribution and a log link.
+Ordinary least square estimator is used.
+### The projest was given a provisional grade of A+.